sm745052/review_analysis/README.md

 ## Description

 Analyses the sentiments of the reviews and suggests possible improvements using natural language processing.
+Ratings have also been predicted for each Job Role (Ratings.ipynb)

 ### Features

 - assigns sentiment scores to each feedback.
 - suggests defects in features for improvements. (is possible)
+- ratings have been predicted for each job role.

 ## Getting started